Jocelyn Towne

 Jocelyn Towne is an American actress, producer and director.

 Early life

-Towne was born in Santa Monica, California, to an American father and French mother.
+Towne was born in the United States to an American father and French mother.

 Career

 Towne has appeared in a number of minor roles in film and television, including Havoc in 2005, Gilmore Girls in 2007 and The Selling in 2011.

 Towne made her directorial debut in 2013 with I Am I, followed in 2014 by We'll Never Have Paris, co-directed with Simon Helberg.

 Personal life

 Towne's uncle was screenwriter Robert Towne.
 Towne married actor Simon Helberg on July 7, 2007.
 They have a daughter Adeline, and a son, Wilder Towne Helberg.